-We simulated the Wholesale Electricity Market (WEM) for the South West interconnected system (SWIS) using PLEXOS, commercially available software developed in Australia by Energy Exemplar.
+We propose to simulate the Wholesale Electricity Market (WEM) for the South West interconnected system (SWIS) using PLEXOS, commercially available software developed in Australia by Energy Exemplar.
 PLEXOS is a Monte Carlo mathematical program that co-optimises both the energy and reserve requirements in the WEM.